top of page

 Our Turn:

-Self-doubt often creeps in quietly.
 It shows up when I’m about to publish something vulnerable.
 When I’m reaching out to a new organization.
 When I’m building something bigger than I’ve built before.

-That’s when I say “SWERVE.”
+That’s when I say: “SWERVE.”

-I pause.
-I breathe.
-I remind myself of everything I’ve already survived.
 The battles I’ve already fought.
 The days I didn’t think I’d make it through — but did.

 From that steadier place, I take the next step.
-And that’s enough to keep me moving forward!

 As I shared the Swerve Tool with Pooh and Piglet, things took a hilarious turn.
 They began practicing “Swerve” out loud — trying different tones, accents and dramatic pauses like actors auditioning for a Hundred Acre Wood action film.

-Before we parted, I handed Pooh a copy of 84 Mental Health Warrior Tools.
-He held it gently, eyes wide.
 “Thank you, Bruce,” he said.
 “It’s comforting to know I can help Piglet with something so simple… and so powerful.”

 So whether you’re spiraling like Piglet, second-guessing like Pooh or just trying to survive a stressful Tuesday, say “SWERVE.”

 Because when you do, you’re not running from life’s chaos — you’re choosing your path through it.
-One calm, collected Warrior step at a time!
+One calm, collected Warrior step at a time.

 Every day is a chance to choose strength — because YOU'RE IN CHARGE!